State Charter Schools Commission

 - A personal performance track record that demonstrates a strong commitment to quality outcomes for charter school students.

-- An advanced degree in educational policy, public policy, law, or finance is preferred.
+- An advanced degree in educational policy, public policy, law, or finance.

 - Established, effective working relationships with Georgia policymakers and education stakeholders.

-- Candidates with executive experience and experience running a successful organization are strongly preferred and encouraged to apply.
+- Candidates with executive experience and experience running a successful organization.

 The SCSC will offer a competitive salary, as well as health insurance and vacation benefits.
 Salary will be commensurate with experience and competitive with salaries paid to lead executives of charter school authorizers across the country.